w74/billboard-api-php/README.md

                                                 | Songs: <= 100
 pithy   | Depth of detail provided.
           1: only return Album or Song IDs
-          0: return all Album or Song info  | Default: False
+          0: return all Album or Song info      | Default: 0
 ```
 ---
 ### Get Ranking History for Albums